sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 Update Meeting State

 This endpoint’s purpose is to be able to modify a meeting.
+Actions include locking the meeting, or terminating the meeting.

 ### Example
 ```csharp